 - Relevant work experience in programming

-Candidates with a minimum of three years of supervisory and/or leadership work experience are also preferred.
+Candidates with a minimum of four years of work experience are also preferred.

 Application to the UW Graduate School must be completed online at: http://grad.uw.edu/admissions/apply-now/.
 A credit or debit card (or electronic check with U.S. bank account) is required for the application fee.

 Application for admission to UW Tacoma's Master of Cybersecurity and Leadership is processed through the UW Graduate School.